epam/edp-install/docs/operator-guide/argocd-integration.md

     The Root Application must be created under the `control-plane` scope.

-2. Create an Argo CD Project (EDP Tenant), for example, with the `team-foo` name.
+2. Create an Argo CD Project (EDP Tenant), for example, with the `team-foo` name and a Keycloak Group.
 Two resources must be created:

     **KeycloakRealmGroup**